nidatelaho/sound_processing_lab/README.md

 # Sound Processing Lab

-A simple application applying a chorus, delay or distortion filter delay on a sound file uploaded by the user, saving the filtered audio as a new sound file.
+A simple application applying a chorus, delay or distortion filter on a sound file uploaded by the user, saving the filtered audio as a new sound file.
 Developed in Python.

 # Libraries